traPtitech/traQ/docs/deployment.md

 Configure the rest of required components.

-The following is an example `docker-compose.yaml` file.
+The following is an example `docker-compose.yaml` file, configured for the above minimal `config.yml` file.

 ```yaml
 version: '3'